Select a Biotech Contract Manufacturer

 © Copyright Argonaut Manufacturing Services

-Reagent and Kit Manufacturing
+Reagent & Kit Manufacturing

 A complete cGMP supply chain service is available for your diagnostic or life science kits.
 From formulation to QC, and kitting to shipping, we handle your manufacturing needs.
 Trusted by industry leaders.